-An organization in its initial phase, which intends to spread the awareness of hundreds of years old tradition of Indian classical music and culture.
-We would like to organise and conduct concerts of Indian classical music, and collaborate with educational institutions in Slovenia.
-With our activity, we want to contribute to the Indo-Slovenian relations and open up a new avenue for a creative exchange between the two cultures.
+Cultural and artistic association Raga Slovenia intends to spread the awareness of hundreds of years old tradition of Indian classical music and culture.
+We organise and conduct concerts of Indian classical music, we collaborate with educational institutions in Slovenia.
+With our activity we want to contribute to the Indo-Slovenian relations and open a new opportunity for a creative exchange between the two cultures.

 Raga Slovenia therefore wants to connect with educational institutions; centers of culture; music festivals; organizations dealing with Indian philosophy and meditation; individuals interested in Indian music and culture in one way or another; individuals and organizations in India that are connected with Slovenia and companies operating in the context of Indo-Slovenian relations or those who would like to support us.
-Raga Slovenia has close ties with the Indian Embassy in Slovenia.
+Raga Slovenia is affiliated with the Indian Embassy in Slovenia.

 1. CHILDREN'S AND YOUTH PROGRAMS FOR KINDERGARDENS AND ELEMENTARY SCHOOLS

 Through music programs for children and youth take on a journey to distant India to learn about its wonderful music and the tradition while listening to Indian instruments live!